Fr\'echet Means in Infinite Dimensions: Abstract

 \section{Abstract}

 While there exists a well-developed asymptotic theory of Fr\'echet means of random variables taking values in a general ``finite-dimensional'' metric space, there are only a few known results in which the random variables can take values in an ``infinite-dimensional'' metric space.
-Presently, we fill this gap by proving a fundamental continuity theorem for Fr\'echet means in metric spaces which admit a suitably powerful notion of ``weak convergence''.
-This allows us to recover, strengthen, and generalize all known asymptotic theory for Fr\'echet means; in particular, we expand the possible geometric settings where such theory can be applied, we reduce the moment assumptions to the provably minimal possible, and we completely remove assumptions about uniqueness of the Fr\'echet mean.
-We also analyze many examples.
+Presently, we develop a general asymptotic theory of Fr\'echet means in some infinite-dimensional metric spaces, which allows us to recover, strengthen, and generalize most existing results; in particular, we develop novel asymptotic theory for Fr\'echet means in some infinite-dimensional metric spaces from statistical shape analysis.
+The core of the proof is a novel notion of weak convergence in general metric spaces for which the results can be proven via calculus of variations.